 Another big myth being spread by Amway promoters, is that it's a source of passive income.
 It's a business for Rich Dads, once you've got it up an running, you can relax and reap the ongoing rewards.
 This is at best a misconception, and at worst an outright lie.
 Amway requires ongoing work, and can not be done in just a few hours a week.

 In one of my more recent encounters with Amway, I was asked by a friend to meet his sponsor after work at a coffee shop.
-When the presentation got to the part where he told me that Amway would 'let me earn passive income, and give me both financial and time freedom to do whatever it is I want with my time'
+Eventually the presentation got to the part where he told me that Amway would 'let me earn passive income, and give me both financial and time freedom to do whatever it is I want with my time' .
+At this point I decided to point out a few flaws in his logic

 Small note of caution